N8-CIR-Bede/documentation/usage/index.rst

 know (your password), is combined with something you have (an app on a mobile device, such as your phone).

-When you first login to Bede, or after a password reset, you will be prompted
+When you first login to Bede, or after a password reset, you should use SSH to connect to the machine (rather than x2go) and you will be prompted
 to:

 1. Change your password